G4NSJ – WSPR Weak Signal Propagation Reporter Beacon WSJT-X

 Transmitting 5 Watts on 160 metres, 1.8366MHz.

 Out of interest, I’m trying WSPR on top band using my Icom IC-7300.
-My aerial is a doublet, 30 metres top at 10 metres high… obviously not designed for 160 metres.
+My aerial is an end-fed wire, 30 metres long at 5 metres high… obviously not designed for 160 metres.
 In fact, it’s about 49 metres short!
 However, having a decent ATU, I can get 1:1 SWR.
 By the way, you can load a six inch nail on top band and get 1:1 SWR with a decent ATU.
 But, obviously, it will be a useless antenna.
-I wasn’t heard in America but I did reach Iceland and Turkey.
-I tried using my 30 metre long end-fed antenna.
-The results were much the same as the doublet so I will be lengthening the end-fed in the hope that it will improve things.
+It will be interesting to try at night when the propagation is better.

 VLF: